jaronbarends/language-buddy/docs/decisions.md

 exists — evaluation instead got its own always-available secondary button in `aiTurnFlow`, which supersedes that plan more directly than originally scoped, but wasn't a deliberate choice between the two designs.
-**Status:** Done (i.e., this is what's actually in the tree) — but see Rationale: the "why" behind dropping "Stop chat" itself is not established, only the mechanical outcome.
+**Status:** Confirmed 2026-08-18 (project owner) — dropping "Stop chat" was intentional; it stays dropped, not added back into `buttonsByStage.aiTurnFlow`.
+This resolves the open question posed in the Rationale above and closes backlog.md's "Decide whether 'Stop chat' should come back" item.
+The "why" behind the original 2026-08-14 change still isn't separately documented — only the day-of mechanical outcome above and this retroactive confirmation that the outcome is the wanted one.

 ---